LearnWhileDoing/robotics-java/onbot-java/ftc-library-docs/continuous-rotation-servo.md

 # Continuous Rotation Servo Configuration

-This document provides a reference library for the use of Continuous Rotation Servos (henceforth refered to as *CRServos*).
+This document provides a reference library for the use of Continuous Rotation Servos (henceforth referred to as *CRServos*).
 To start off, be sure to get your program set up.
 Check game manual part 1 for a list of game-legal servos.

 First, be sure to get the necessary packages imported: